jarvisniu/jarvis-bulma/README.md

 ## Differences

-Differences to the original bulma:
+Differences from the original bulma:

 - Not intrusive!
 Remove the `minireset.sass` and `generic.sass` to keep your styles.
 Instead, I recommend to use [tailwindcss/base.css](https://cdn.jsdelivr.net/npm/tailwindcss@2.0.2/dist/base.css) as a replacement.
 - Remove the `helpers`.
 Leave it to [TailwindCSS](https://tailwindcss.com/).